 A Detailed Look at PERT

-So now the you know where PERT came from, lets take a look at what is involved in creating a PERT chart.
+Now that you know where PERT came from, let's take a look at what is involved in creating a PERT chart.
 PERT can be described as a network diagram of sorts.
 The first draft can be as simple as a sketch or can be created in an application such as Microsoft Office Project 2007.
 Incidentally, in Project 2007 it is called a Network Diagram rather than a PERT chart, but its still the same thing.

 A PERT chart is usually created after most of a project's tasks have been identified.
-PERT analysis is best performed near the end of project planning, because you need to have at least a basic idea of what tasks are very critical and which are less critical.
-So, using a software application like Microsoft Project or just a sketchpad, you can sit down and draw out the path of events your project(s) will take.
+PERT analysis is best performed near the end of project planning because you need to have at least a basic idea of which tasks are critical and which are less so.
+Using a software application like Microsoft Project or just a sketchpad, you can sit down and draw out the path of events your project(s) will take.

 For example, these various views can help you determine what the effect on the project, as a whole would be if one task were delayed a few days.
 Or it can be determined what benefits could be reaped by completing a task earlier than expected.
-If you'd like to see what a PERT chart looks like, an example of one created using Project 2007 is available on the Project Management Media Gallery.
+If you'd like to see what a PERT chart looks like, an example of one created using Project 2007 is available in the Project Management Media Gallery.